Wei-V-Zhou/KMPPc/README.md

 This is a project for specific **Kaplan Meier survival analysis**, which you can check the ***source*** of data/database, ***total cohorts numbers***, and so on.

-Most importantly, this project has supplied **TARGET ONCOGENE/TSG SCREENING** combined with signaling pathway.
+Most importantly, this project has supplied **TARGET ONCOGENE/TSG SCREENING** combined with signaling pathways.

 If you are interested in cancer **clinical outcomes**, it's a good opportunity for you to enter this project.
-Meanwhile, there is a demo [website](https://zhouwei.shinyapps.io/KMPPc/) for you to scan the framework of this project.
+Meanwhile, there is a demo [KMPPc website](https://zhouwei.shinyapps.io/KMPPc/) for you to scan the framework of this project.
-By the way, you can also install this R packages in R/Rstudio using this scripts:
+By the way, you can also install this R package in R/Rstudio using this scripts:
 ```
 install.packages("devtools")
 library("devtools")